Donald Firesmith: Biography

-Firesmith was named a Distinguished Engineer by the Association of Computing Machinery in 2015.
+Firesmith was named a Distinguished Engineer by the Association for Computing Machinery in 2015.

 Work

 Method Engineering (ME) and Open Process Environment and Notation (OPEN)

 Firesmith is a co-founder with Brian Henderson-Sellers and Ian Graham of the international OPEN Consortium.
 Firesmith was the principal developer of the OPEN Modeling Language.
 Firesmith is the founder of the OPEN Process Framework Repository Organization and the developer of its large repository of free, open-source, reusable method components.

 The OPEN approach to software development is founded on situational method engineering (SME).
 This is a means by which a software development team can construct a method and process that is appropriate for their own particular situation or circumstances.
 Fragments of methods, conformant with an international software engineering metamodel standard such as ISO/IEC 24744 and stored in a repository, are individually selected and the method composed from these method fragments.
 The SME approach is based on research by many groups worldwide – results from a recent conference are published.